-According to the NHTSA’s data, Tuesday is the weekday with the least amount of crashes between 2000 and 2009.
-With an average of 4,455 crashes per year versus Saturday at 6,826 crashes, you’re more likely to be involved in a crash Saturday than Tuesday.
+According to the NSC’s data, Tuesday is the weekday with the least amount of motor vehicle crashes.
+With 17% of fatal crashes happening on Saturday, compared to 12.2% on Tuesday, you’re more likely to be involved in a car crash on Saturday than on Tuesday.

 During the holidays, especially during the summer, it is recommended to leave a few days earlier than the day of the holiday to avoid the danger of too many drivers.
-In addition, driving in the morning is safest to drive versus the evening or late at night.
+In addition, driving in the morning is safer compared to the evening or late at night.

 There are many contributing factors to automotive crashes, but drunk driving is one of the leading causes.

 People impaired behind the wheel are the most dangerous type of driver.
 Drunk driving deaths have increased for the second year in a row.
-Luckily, tools such as Ignition Interlocks prevent drivers from starting their vehicle if they don’t pass their breath test.
+Luckily, after learning how to use an Ignition Interlock device properly, this tool prevents drivers from starting their vehicles if they can’t pass the Ignition Interlock test.

-No matter what time you’re driving, be aware while on the road, and call 911 if you suspect an impaired driver.
-If you plan to drive after attending an event with alcohol involved, have a ride-sharing app handy on your phone to schedule a safe ride.
+No matter what time you’re driving, be aware while on the road and call 911 if you suspect an impaired driver.
+If you plan to drive after attending an event with alcohol involved, have a ride-sharing app on your phone to schedule a safe ride.

 - NHTSA.
 Newly Released Estimates Show Traffic Fatalities Reached a 16-Year High in 2021. https://www.nhtsa.gov/press-releases/early-estimate-2021-traffic-fatalities